A Bayesian information criterion for singular models: Acknowledgments

 \section{Acknowledgments}

 This collaboration started at a workshop at the American Institute of Mathematics, and we would like to thank the participants of the workshop for helpful discussions.
-Particular thanks go to Vishesh Karwa and Dennis Leung for help with some of the numerical work.
-Mathias Drton was supported by the NSF (Grant No.~DMS-0746265 and DMS-1305154) and by an Alfred P. Sloan Fellowship.
+Particular thanks go to Vishesh Karwa, Dennis Leung and Luca Weihs for help with some of the numerical work.
+Mathias Drton was supported by grants from the NSF (DMS-1305154) and the RRF at the University of Washington as well as an Alfred P. Sloan Fellowship.